 Effect on the Dashboard

 The actions that you perform has a direct effect on the Dashboard.
-Below is the stats on the Dashboard for Abandoned Carts before an order was moved to Trash:
+Below are the stats on the Dashboard for Abandoned Carts before the order was moved to Trash:

-Stats before an order was moved to trash
+Stats before the order was moved to trash

-As you can see, there were 38 abandoned Orders before the order is moved to Trash folder.
+As you can see, there were 13 abandoned Orders before the order is moved to the Trash folder.
 After you move 1 order to Trash, the result will change as shown below:

 Abandoned Orders was reduced by 1